Middle Swan - Herne Hill

 Health outcomes in Middle Swan - Herne Hill are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Middle Swan - Herne Hill shows below-average health outcomes with common conditions more prevalent than average across both younger and older age groups.
-Private health cover stands at approximately 52% of the total population (~3,386 people), compared to Greater Perth's 54.1%.
+Middle Swan - Herne Hill shows below-average health outcomes, with common conditions more prevalent than average across both younger and older age groups.
+Private health cover is at approximately 52%, slightly higher than the average SA2 area but lower than Greater Perth's 54.1%.

 Frequently Asked Questions - Health